'Love Wirral' encourages people to take greater responsibility and pride in their own local environment, whether you live, work or visit Wirral.

 Anybody can get involved all you need is a love of Wirral and pride to keep it beautiful and show it off to others.
-Whether you are a group of friends, local business, community group or an interested individual you can all do your bit.
+Whether you are a group of friends, local business, community group or an interested individual, Wirral Council will support you to make a difference.

 Help and advice for planning a litter pick